modelbrouwers/modelbrouwers/doc/shop.rst

 -----------------

 It should be easy to browser the shop on Mobile, Tablet and Desktop.
-This also bumps our Google ranking (our rather - Google doesn't punish us).
+This also bumps our Google ranking (or rather - Google doesn't punish us).

 Internationalization
 --------------------